 Rh Incompatibility, Hemolytic Anemia, and Medical Malpractice

 Occasionally, doctors fail to prevent Rh Incompatibility by not ordering screenings when they are indicated, or not treating women with Rh immune globulin when they are at risk of exposure to Rh-positive blood.
-They can also cause a women who is Rh-negative to develop Rh antibodies through extremely negligent actions such as using contaminated needles or giving a transfusion of blood from an Rh-positive donor.
+They can also cause a woman who is Rh-negative to develop Rh antibodies through extremely negligent actions such as using contaminated needles or giving a transfusion of blood from an Rh-positive donor.
 Once Rh incompatibility and/or hemolytic anemia has been established, they may also fail to appropriately treat these conditions.

 If you suspect that your child or loved one suffered from Rh incompatibility and hemolytic anemia as the result of medical negligence, you may want to consider pursuing legal action.
 The award-winning attorneys at Reiter & Walsh, P.C. focus exclusively on malpractice that occurs during pregnancy, birth, or the neonatal period.
 They also work closely with an in-house medical team, which enables them to delve deeper into complex medical issues.
 To find out if you have a case, please reach out for a free case review.
 We have numerous testimonials and multi-million dollar verdicts and settlements that attest to our success, and you pay nothing unless we win your case.